2002 Sure for Men Rockingham 500: Background

 One driver made his début at the race.
 Dale Coyne Racing was formed in what was described as an "all-England" team named Team St. George for a one-race deal with British American Racing Formula One test driver and ASCAR series competitor Darren Manning.
 He performed 200 mi of shakedown running which included a mandatory 100 mi test for rookie drivers observed by former CART driver Nicolas Minassian.
 Manning said of the decision to drive the team's No. 10 car: "It's something special, a dream come true.
 To drive a Champ Car is a dream in itself, it's really got some horsepower.
 But the special thing here is to be a part of Team St. George."
 He commented he wanted to impress other teams but admitted to having a disadvantage in that he had not competed in the series beforehand.

 After heavy rain resulted in drainage problems that affected the previous year's event, workers employed by the track's owners sealed its tarmac surface and added an extra layer of 35 mm above it with a sealant allowing for the drainage of standing water.
 Grace said they had more knowledge of how the track behaved and expected the race to run more smoothly.
 He noted that people expected more in its second year.
 Rockingham Motor Speedway's facilities underwent improvements which included the addition of access roads and signage for visiting spectators.

-Practice and qualifying
+Practice

 A single 135-minute practice session on Friday morning preceded Saturday's afternoon race.
 Alex Tagliani was fastest in the session, which took place in dry, warm weather, with a lap of 24.811 seconds; Tora Takagi, da Matta, Franchitti and Carpentier were in second through fifth.
 Seven yellow caution flags were shown: the first two were for track inspections, the next two were for debris located in turns three and four.
 The fifth caution was for Shinji Nakano who stopped at the bottom of turns three and four with smoke bellowing from his engine and dropped oil on the track that was cleaned.
 The sixth was caused by Michel Jourdain Jr. whose engine failed and stopped between turns three and four; his car was extricated from the circuit.
 The last was for Scott Dixon who slowed with a loss of engine power on the backstretch.